-Sometimes people, especially technology bloggers, need to take screenshots from their Android phone or tablet.
-A screenshot is an image which shows device's screen as it was when the shot was taken.
+Sometimes people, especially technology bloggers, need to take screenshots or screen recording from their Android phone or tablet.
+A screenshot is an image which shows device’s screen as it was when the shot was taken.
 This is also called screen capture.
-Let's see how to capture screenshot on an Android-based mobile phone or tablet device.
+Let’s see how to capture screenshot on an Android-based mobile phone or tablet device.

 If your device uses ICS or above version of Android, you’re in good luck!
 From Ice Cream Sandwich and onwards Google in-built the screenshot facility in the operating system.

 To take screenshot on such devices, all you need to do is to press Volume Down button and power button together and hold them down for a second.
 That’s it!
 Screenshot taken will be stored in the Image Gallery.